LucaCanali/Miscellaneous/Spark_Notes/Tools_Parquet_Diagnostics.md

 ...omitted in the interest of space...
 {"name":"ss_net_profit","type":"decimal(7,2)","nullable":true,"metadata":{}}]}
 ```
-Additionally metadata about the schema:
+Additionally, metadata about the schema:

 ```
 file schema:           spark_schema